-The following are the important signs of low iron, which you will notice in case of iron deficiency.
+The following are the important signs and symptoms of low iron levels, which you will notice in case of iron deficiency.

-Feeling very tired is one of the most common symptoms of low iron.
+Feeling very tired is one of the most common symptoms of low iron levels.
 It’s affecting more than half of those people who are deficient in iron.
 The reason behind it, less oxygen reaches your tissues and muscles, depriving them of energy.

 In addition, your heart needs to work harder to move forward more oxygen-rich blood around your body, which can make you tired.

 Due to low levels of iron, your hemoglobin levels decrease; this is responsible for the red color of your blood.
 That’s why your skin and nail can lose its natural rosy color and you get the pale nail and skin.